microbiomedata/metaMS/docs/index_lipid.rst

 Inputs
 ~~~~~~

-Only data collected in profile mode for MS1 and
-data-dependent acquisition for MS2 is supported at this time.

 To use the wdl, inputs should be specified in a json file.
 See example
 input json file in wdl/metaMS_lipidomics.wdl.